spookylukey/django-views-the-right-way/source/thepattern.rst

 there is <https://ccbv.co.uk/>`_ — fill the warehouse with dynamite and `don't look back <https://www.youtube.com/watch?v=Sqz5dbs5zmo>`_.

+Next up - :doc:`anything`

+.. _boilerplate:

 Discussion - boilerplate
 ------------------------

+The first thing to note about boilerplate is that a small amount of boilerplate (by which I mean repeated code that just Needs To Be There For Some Reason) is not a big problem in software development.
+We don't spend most of our time typing, we spend most of our time reading code, which means that clarity is much more important than shaving a few keystrokes.
+Arguments about small amounts of boilerplate should not be the major factor.

+With that in mind, let's do a comparison.
 The CBV equivalent to the view I wrote above is as follows:

 .. code-block:: python